noynaert/act102handouts/05_CSS_and_Colors/05_A_list_of_shortcuts_and_helpers.md

 * Ctrl-c : Copies selected text
 * Ctrl-v : Pastes text
 * Ctrl-x : Cuts text and puts it on the clipboard
+* Ctrl-z : Undo (may be repeated)
+* Alt-tab: Switch between applications

 ## Tiling the screen